markwiggles/invoicepresto/README.md

 # Invoice Presto

-This project uses Ember for the front-end and Rails for the back-end, so these notes are split into these two areas.
+This project uses Ember for the front-end and Rails for the back-end, hence the project is split into these two directories.
 The Ember notes include those supplied by the Ember-cli team in the standard template build.

 <hr>

-# inv-ember
+# inv-ember directory

 ## Prerequisites